Nonstabilizerness dynamics in many-body localized systems: Supplementary material: Nonstabilizerness dynamics in many-body localized systems

 where $\delta_k = 4h_kt + 2\phi_k$.
 Substituting this expression into Eq.~\ref{Single}, and assuming that the on-site fields $h_k$ are drawn independently and identically from a uniform distribution in the interval $[-W,W]$, we obtain

-where the first term inside the bracket comes from the identity contribution, the second to the expectation value of $\tau^{z}$ operators and the third term is obtained from the $\tau^{x/y}$ operators.
-At $\theta=\pi/2$, the second term vanishes and the single-qubit SRE significantly differ from its initial value.
-To quantify this difference, we define the nonstabilizerness gain
+where the first term inside the bracket comes from the identity contribution, the second to the expectation value of $\tau^{z}$ operators, and the third term is obtained from the $\tau^{x/y}$ operators.
+At $\theta=\pi/2$, the second term vanishes and the single-qubit SRE significantly differs from its initial value.
+To quantify this change, we define the nonstabilizerness gain:

 where $\mathcal{M}_2^{\mathrm{sat}}$ is the asymptotic value of the SRE and $\mathcal{M}_2(|\Psi\rangle)$ its value at $t=0$.
 In Fig~\ref{Fig:Anderson}(a), we show $\mathcal{M}_2^{\mathrm{g}}$ throughout the parameter space $(\theta,\phi)$, confirming that the highest variance of the SRE is around $\theta=\pi/2$.